Chat to other families

 This article explains what to expect if your local authority social services become involved with your family.
 To find the number for your local social services you will need to contact your local authority.
 You can find your local social services here.

 Local authority social services support families and safeguard children who may be at risk of harm, whether from family members or others.
 Levels of support can vary within each local authority but they provide support to families who are in need of additional help and support which is unavailable from schools, GPs, other health services, or community-based services.

-Social services have a statutory obligation to safeguard and promote the welfare of vulnerable children and can provide a wide range of services to children and their parents, usually within the own home environment and co-ordinated by a social worker.
+Social services have a statutory obligation to safeguard and promote the welfare of vulnerable children and adults and can provide a wide range of services to children and their parents, usually within the own home environment and co-ordinated by a social worker.
 Families often feel anxious at the prospect of social services’ involvement because of experiences they may have heard from others, or just because they are frightened that social workers will remove their children from the family home.

 These fears are natural but a child will only be removed if there is very clear evidence that they are at risk of significant harm, and there is a court order in place too.
 If they consider that your child is in immediate danger, the police can take a child into ‘police protection’, but they have to return your child to your care within the next 48 hours unless the court makes an Emergency Protection Order (EPO).